joelfrederico/SciSalt/docs/reference/index.rst

 .. module:: scisalt

-This reference manual details functions, modules, and objects included in VCheck, describing what they are and what they do.
+This reference manual details functions, modules, and objects included in SciSalt, describing what they are and what they do.
-For learning how to use VCheck, see also :ref:`user`.
+For learning how to use SciSalt, see also :ref:`user`.

 .. toctree::
    :maxdepth: 2